open-mmlab/mmpretrain/docs/en/api/data_process.rst

 TorchVision Transforms
 ^^^^^^^^^^^^^^^^^^^^^^

-We also provides all the transforms in TorchVision.
-You can use them like following examples:
+We also provide all the transforms in TorchVision.
+You can use them the like following examples:

 **1. Use some TorchVision Augs Surrounded by NumpyToPIL and PILToNumpy (Recommendation)**